DarkMatterCore/nxdumptool/README.md

 * The [LZ4 project](http://www.lz4.org), for the LZ4 C-code implementation (licensed under [BSD 2-Clause](https://github.com/lz4/lz4/blob/master/lib/LICENSE)).
 * [AnalogMan](https://github.com/AnalogMan151) and [0Liam](https://github.com/0Liam), for their constant support and ideas.
 * [RattletraPM](https://github.com/RattletraPM), for the awesome icon used in the application.
-* The GNOME project, from which the high contrast directory/file icons for the filebrowser modes were retrieved.
+* The GNOME project, from which the [high contrast icons](https://commons.wikimedia.org/wiki/GNOME_High_contrast_icons) were retrieved.
 * The folks from ReSwitched, for working towards the creation of a good homebrew ecosystem.
 * The Comfy Boyes, for being both awesome and supportive.
 You know who you are.
+* My girlfriend, for putting up with me even though I dedicate most of my free time to this little project, and for doing her best to cheer me up and keep me going.
+I love you.

 Donate
 --------------